Kelowna Rockets: Continued success

 The 2006–07 season saw the Rockets miss the playoffs for the first time in team history, but the team's struggles would be short-lived.
 The 2008–09 season saw the Rockets, led by Tyler Myers, Jamie Benn, and Tyson Barrie, advance to their third league final, where they defeated the Calgary Hitmen.
 Benn led the 2009 Memorial Cup tournament in scoring, and the Rockets earned a spot in the final; however, they lost 4–1 to the Windsor Spitfires.

 From 2013–14 to 2016–17, the Rockets advanced to four consecutive Western Conference finals.
 They won once, in 2015, moving on to defeat the Wheat Kings in the final.
-Led by tournament MVP Leon Draistaitl, the Rockets made a third finals appearance at the 2015 Memorial Cup, but lost 2–1 in overtime to the Oshawa Generals.
+Led by tournament MVP Leon Draisaitl, the Rockets made a third finals appearance at the 2015 Memorial Cup, but lost 2–1 in overtime to the Oshawa Generals.

 The Rockets missed the playoffs for a second time in 2018–19.
 The team was set to host the Memorial Cup for the second time in 2020; however, the tournament was cancelled due to the COVID-19 pandemic.
 In 2023–24, led by Tij Iginla, the Rockets won their first playoff series in seven years, defeating the Wenatchee Wild before losing in the second round to the Prince George Cougars.
+After the cancellation in 2020, Kelowna hosted the 2026 Memorial Cup tournament.
+At the tournament, the Rockets were eliminated after losing all three of their round robin games.